dsc-courses/dsc10-notes/README.md

 This will create a "tabbed" container.
 The first tab will show the question.
 Clicking on the second tab shows the answer.

-Long answers or code can be included using the proper YAML syntax:
+Long answers or code can be included using the standard [YAML syntax](https://yaml-multiline.info/) for multi-line strings.
+For example:

     ````{hiddenanswer}
     ---